adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/conf_proc.md

 When in doubt, please contact us for help.

-Create a compressed tar or zip archive containing of all the full-text files, the README file, and name of the file using (if possible) the standard acronym adopted by the {{ include.site }} in naming bibliographic entries for the conference.
+Create a compressed tar or zip archive containing of all the full-text files, the README file, and name of the file using (if possible) the standard acronym adopted by {{ include.site }} in naming bibliographic entries for the conference.
 For example, the archive file containing papers submitted to the ASP Conference Proceedings n.117 should be named *ASPC117.tar.gz* or *ASPC..117.tar.gz*.
 The archive for files containing the conference *2000immm.proc* should be named *2000immm.proc.tar.gz*.

 Deposit the tar archive on our anonymous ftp server under the URL ftp://adsftp.harvard.edu/pub/Conf and notify us.
 We will contact you with any questions regarding the full-text processing of the files.

-## Archiving Conference Proceedings in the {{ include.site }}
+## Archiving Conference Proceedings in {{ include.site }}

-As more conferences are published electronically, editors are turning to the {{ include.site }} for long-term archiving of their full text proceedings.
+As more conferences are published electronically, editors are turning to {{ include.site }} for long-term archiving of their full text proceedings.
 We can agree to this under the following conditions:

 * The conference is originally published elswhere (e.g. through a university or observatory publication, or through another publisher).
 * We receive the pdf or postscript files as described above.